beauvilerobed/Predict-Bike-Sharing-Demand-with-AutoGluon/report.md

 ## Summary
 #### Initially we had to analyze the `predictions` series then count how many negative values do we have and set them to zero
 #### The final model, which included hyperparameter optimization.
 The histogram of all features to show the distribution of each one relative to the data.
-#### The score increased from 1.39422 to 1.46785.
-After trying different hyper parameters the score decreased from 1.46785 to 1.22871.
+#### After adding new features the score decreased from 1.39765 to 0.47906.
+After trying different hyper parameters the score decreased from 1.39765 to 0.93818.
 I would spend more time on Hyper parameter tuning